 I am a Senior Lecturer in the Department of Mathematics at Stockholm University.
-Education-wise, I am interested in the systematic development of education and in making concepts tangible.
-Research-wise, my main interests lie in probability, combinatorics, harmonic analysis and number theory.
+Education-wise, I am interested in making concepts tangible, and in systematically trying to do things better.
+Research-wise, my main interests lie in a mixture of harmonic analysis, probability, combinatorics, and number theory.
 Before coming to Stockholm University, I've been at

 Google Scholar provides some interesting links to papers and articles surrounding my research.